Workbooster/ObjectDbMapper/README.md

 Directory | Description
 ----------| -------------
-/src | the source code (Visual Studio Solution and Projects) /src/Workbooster.ObjectDbMapper.Test | Some NUnit tests that also show how the library can be used.
+/doc | contains some files used for the documentation /src | the source code (Visual Studio Solution and Projects) /src/Workbooster.ObjectDbMapper.Test | Some NUnit tests that also show how the library can be used.